danielv089/airlines-data-warehouse-pg/README.md

 ### Silver Layer
 - Data validation, cleansing and transormation, when needed.
 - The raw data is already relatively clean, so minimal transformation needed.
-- Purpose is refining data quality and apply consistent formatting
+- Purpose is refining data quality and apply consistent formatting.

 ### Gold Layer
+- Creating and loading data into dimension and fact tables used for business intelligence, reporting, and analytics.
+- Follows a star schema structure or business intelligence, reporting, and analytics.

 ## 🧰 Tech Stack
 - **PostgreSQL**